irickman/wedding/_travel/how-to-get-around.md

 **There is very limited taxi service and no rideshare service.
 If you are interested in using a taxi, please let us know so that we can help you make a reservation.**

-However, if you are staying outside of Friday Harbor, it likely will be helpful to have a set of wheels, such as a car or bike to get between places.
+However, if you are staying outside of Friday Harbor, it may help to have a set of wheels, such as a car or bike, to get between places.
 Again, we’re happy to help set up carpools too!